Frequently Asked Questions

 Why is it taking place?

-The City of Goodyear has received a federal SS4A grant to develop a Safety Action Plan that will outline a holistic, well-defined strategy to prevent roadway fatalities and serious injuries in the city.
+To create safer roads in Goodyear.
+The City of Goodyear has received a federal SS4A grant to develop a Road Safety Action Plan that will outline a holistic, well-defined strategy to prevent roadway fatalities and serious injuries in the city.

 What does it mean for my community?